scottnonnenberg/notate/README.md

 ### Internet Explorer 9 and Safari 5

 Sadly, these browsers don't give you stacktraces at all.
-So library is pretty useless.
+So you're really down to the data you merge into the errors.
 Yes, you can use libraries like [StackTrace.js](https://www.stacktracejs.com/), but I'm not willing to go that far.
 Maybe if you ask really nice.
 But you should probably just fork this project to support those scenarios.

 Do be aware that this project's Babel-produced code won't even load in IE9 without some modifications to the use of certain keywords.
-The [`es3ify`](https://github.com/spicyj/es3ify) node module and its [Webpack loader](https://github.com/sorrycc/es3ify-loader) will be ncessary.
+The [`es3ify`](https://github.com/spicyj/es3ify) node module and its [Webpack loader](https://github.com/sorrycc/es3ify-loader) will be necessary.

 Additionally, when working with these browsers I would recommend that you force IE into standards mode: http://stackoverflow.com/questions/10975107/forcing-internet-explorer-9-to-use-standards-document-mode